NicoHood/HoodLoader2/Readme.md

 If you don't want to use the USB-Core you can also choose under *Tools/USB Core* "No USB functions" to get rid of the USB stuff and save the ram for other stuff if you don't need it.
 You also don't need the HID Project essentially if you don't want to use the USB functions.

-**No workaround is no longer needed with version 2.0.1 or newer.**
+**The workaround is no longer needed with version 2.0.1 or newer.**

 ### How to flash/erase firmwares (.hex files) with avr-dude

-If you want to upload a self compiled .hex file from a LUFA project for example like the [HoodLoader1](https://github.com/NicoHood/HoodLoader) for example you wont be able to use DFU via Flip any more.
+If you want to upload a self compiled .hex file from a LUFA project like the [HoodLoader1](https://github.com/NicoHood/HoodLoader) for example you wont be able to use DFU via Flip any more.
 But you can use avr-dude instead:

 Download avr-dude [here](http://download.savannah.gnu.org/releases/avrdude/) (avrdude-6.1-mingw32.zip for windows).
 Open a cmd or bash and try the following code.
 You can also create a .bat file for easier uploading.
-The .bat files are also located in */tools*.
+The example .bat files are also located in */tools*.

 This can also be used to erase the program from your 16u2 if you always want to use it as normal USB-Serial bridge again (always stay in bootloader mode).
 And yes, it's correct that **you can have HoodLoader2 and HoodLoader1 running 'at the same time'** since v2 is a real bootloader and v1 'only' a firmware.